therealnicoroshi/modlist/README.md

 ***

+ ## Texture Downscaler

+ ### This is set up to use the default setting of the mod which makes all textures 1024x1024, and will use 8 GB of VRAM at 1080p and 10GB of VRAM at 1440p

+ #### If your hardware can handle more VRAM usage than this you can open the white separator then either re-install the mod at a higher setting or open the .ini and manually set the values you want.

+ #### Disabling the mod will make the list use up to 24 GB of VRAM on the regular and may cause instability.

  ### Change this line

 #### In MO2 find 'Tools' in the top left and click on it.
 Navigate to ini editor/ SkyrimPrefs.ini/[Launcher] sD3DDevice="NVIDIA GeForce RTX 5090